soham7998/Bharat-Intern-Tasks/README.md

 # Bharat-Intern-Tasks
-All the tasks which was assingned by Bharat Intern are completed Succesfully
+All the tasks which was assingned by Bharat Intern for Data Science Intern are completed Succesfully

+# TASK:1 📊Stock Market Prediction using LSTM

+In this notebook, we will discover and explore data from the stock market, particularly some technology stocks.
+We will learn how to use to get stock information, and visualize different aspects of it using Seaborn and Matplotlib.
+We will look at a few ways of analyzing the risk of a stock, based on its previous performance history.
+We will also be predicting future stock prices through a Long Short Term Memory (LSTM) method.

-TASK:2 Titanic Classification Predication 📈
+# TASK:2 Titanic Classification Predication 📈

 Predicting the Survival of Titanic Passengers: